hotosm/mspray-osm/README.md

   `./scripts/processOSM.sh /path/to/shapefile /path/to/osm.pbf AOI_ID OUTPUT_ID`

+Example:

+  `./scripts/processOSM.sh /working/areas.shp /working/areas_osm.pbf ID ID`

 ### Other notes:

-Create a `working` folder to house your input OSM and AOI shapefile.
+Use the `working` folder to house your input OSM and AOI shapefile.
 This will help keep your input and output data organized.
 The script places all outputs into the `output` folder.